pandas-dev/pandas/doc/source/merging.rst

 ::

     pd.concat(objs, axis=0, join='outer', join_axes=None, ignore_index=False,
-              keys=None, levels=None, names=None, verify_integrity=False)
+              keys=None, levels=None, names=None, verify_integrity=False,
+              copy=True)

-- ``objs``: a sequence or mapping of Series, DataFrame, or Panel objects.
+- ``objs`` : a sequence or mapping of Series, DataFrame, or Panel objects.
 If a dict is passed, the sorted keys will be used as the `keys` argument, unless it is passed, in which case the values will be selected (see below).
 Any None objects will be dropped silently unless they are all None in which case a ValueError will be raised.
-- ``axis``: {0, 1, ...}, default 0.
+- ``axis`` : {0, 1, ...}, default 0.
 The axis to concatenate along.
-- ``join``: {'inner', 'outer'}, default 'outer'.
+- ``join`` : {'inner', 'outer'}, default 'outer'.
 How to handle indexes on other axis(es).
 Outer for union and inner for intersection.
+- ``ignore_index`` : boolean, default False.
+If True, do not use the index values on the concatenation axis.
+The resulting axis will be labeled 0, ..., n - 1.
+This is useful if you are concatenating objects where the concatenation axis does not have meaningful indexing information.
+Note the index values on the other axes are still respected in the join.
-- ``join_axes``: list of Index objects.
+- ``join_axes`` : list of Index objects.
 Specific indexes to use for the other n - 1 axes instead of performing inner/outer set logic.
-- ``keys``: sequence, default None.
+- ``keys`` : sequence, default None.
 Construct hierarchical index using the passed keys as the outermost level.
 If multiple levels passed, should contain tuples.
 - ``levels`` : list of sequences, default None.
 Specific levels (unique values) to use for constructing a MultiIndex.
 Otherwise they will be inferred from the keys.
-- ``names``: list, default None.
+- ``names`` : list, default None.
 Names for the levels in the resulting hierarchical index.
-- ``verify_integrity``: boolean, default False.
+- ``verify_integrity`` : boolean, default False.
 Check whether the new concatenated axis contains duplicates.
 This can be very expensive relative to the actual data concatenation.
-- ``ignore_index`` : boolean, default False.
-If True, do not use the index values on the concatenation axis.
-The resulting axis will be labeled 0, ..., n - 1.
-This is useful if you are concatenating objects where the concatenation axis does not have meaningful indexing information.
-Note the index values on the other axes are still respected in the join.
 - ``copy`` : boolean, default True.
 If False, do not copy data unnecessarily.

 Without a little bit of context and example many of these arguments don't make